clg-du/r-crash-course/lectures/lecture_05/lecture_05.md

 ## [1] "banana"
 ```

-Access the last element of the logical vector
+Access the last element of the logical vector.
+We can use the `length()` to
+get the length of the vector, and hence the index of the last element.

 ``` r